Emergency Dental Clinic in Barrie

 Dental emergencies vary in their urgency with some needing immediate treatment, such as an emergency root canal, while others are not as time sensitive.
 Sometimes an examination is needed to determine the cause of the problem, but sharp and severe tooth pain is one indication that you need to visit your dentist as soon as possible.

 If you experience other symptoms like unstoppable bleeding, chest pain and dizziness, shortness of breath or if you pass out you should seek immediate treatment at an emergency room in a hospital because these symptoms are potentially life threatening.
 Other dental emergencies may not be so serious but still can have a lasting impact on your smile, requiring urgent dental treatment like root canals, extractions or oral surgery.
-We are your Emergency Dentist Barrie, offering same day emergency appointments or dental treatments.
+We are your 24 hour Emergency Dentist in Barrie, offering same day emergency appointments or dental treatments.

 Planning for the Future